bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

         Use the frequency sample mean formula to find the sample mean of this data.

-We summarize the sample with a :ref:`ungrouped_frequency_distribution`, adding a column to it that represents the *product* of the first two columns,
+We summarize the sample with a :ref:`ungrouped_frequency_distributions`, adding a column to it that represents the *product* of the first two columns,

 +--------------+----------------+--------------------------+
 |  :math:`x_i` | :math:`f(x_i)` | :math:`x_i \cdot f(x_i)` |